tomipasin/amazon-scraping/README.md

 It's important to remark that you can adapt this code to other Amazon sites just changing the selectors.
 You can try too use this logic to do some scrapping of another e-commerce sites, doing these adjustments, of course.

 Any doubts?
-Contact me on tomipasin@gmail.com
+Write me on tomipasin@gmail.com

 ## How it works?